nekojoe/Ceres/README.md

 # current features

 at the time of writing this, this mod adds:
-- 13 new jokers (2 currently unobtainable tho)
+- 21 new jokers
 - 9 new tarot cards
-- 2 new planet cards (currently removed because i didnt have to time to fix properly lol)
+- 3 new spectral cards
-- 2 new spectral cards
+- 6 new card enhancement like effects
-- 7 new card enhancements like effects
+- 2 new enhancements
 - 2 new vouchers
 - 2 new editions
 - 4 new booster packs
 - 5 new blinds
 - 3 new suits

-5 of the new enhancements im going to refer to as perk cards, as the packs for them do. these are essentially cards that have special effects when you play them. im also working towards making them a unique game item, instead of being found under the enhancements, but for now having them as enhancements works well enough, and due to the small amount of them they shouldnt clutter the collection too much. there are some new terms i use for these cards but everything is explained it info boxes, hopefully
+the new enhancement like effects im going to refer to as perk cards, as the packs for them do. these are essentially cards that have special effects when you play them. im also working towards making them a unique game item, instead of being found under the enhancements, but for now having them as enhancements works well enough, and due to the small amount of them they shouldnt clutter the collection too much. there are some new terms i use for these cards but everything is explained it info boxes, hopefully